 The Woman in the Red Dress

-So the hardware is out of the way because of Elon Musk, Gabe Newell, or whoever tackles the need first.
-What about the software?
+The hardware is probably the most uncertain aspect, since formats change so quickly, although I suspect virtual headsets may be impractical.
+Anyway, what about the software?
 There have certainly been many attempts at programming a “virtual reality.”
-Games, even if it’s a tabletop, are in essence simulated realities.
+Games, even tabletop ones, are in essence simulated realities.
 With computers, however, I think we have some work ahead of us.
 Yeah, I’ve played Second Life beyond normal boundaries.

 For ages, I have hoped Second Life someday might reach casual gamers.
 It kind of has, although it’s a galactic megaflop away from where I want it to go, at no fault of its own.
 Actually, I need to try it again, because maybe it’s progressed.
 One other aspect of this, however, is the people I have met there are the disenfranchised I’ve mentioned, living inside the world of SL.